marvin-nyalik/Algorithms/README.md

 # Algorithms
 ### Demystifying the mystery of Computer Science
-- This repo contains major algorithms for coding interviews
+- This repo contains major algorithms and algorithmic concepts in computer science

 - Every branch is dedicated to only one Algorithm